 - Another member of staff has had training in delivering Speech & Language programmes from Speech & Language therapists.

-- A number of teachers and LSAs trained to support children with behavioural difficulties.
+- A number of Teachers and LSAs are trained to support children with behavioural difficulties.

 HOW WILL MY CHILD BE INCLUDED IN ACTIVITIES OUTSIDE THE CLASSROOM INCLUDING SCHOOL TRIPS?